fg-research/website/blog/product/posts/cnn-kmeans-control-chart-clustering.rst

     A possible solution to this problem is to encode the time series into a number of time-independent features, and to use these derived features as inputs in a standard clustering algorithm based on the Euclidean distance
     <a href="#references">[3]</a>.
 The task of extracting the time-independent features of a set of unlabelled time
-    series is referred to as time series representation learning.
+    series is referred to as <i>time series representation learning</i>.
     </p>

     <p>
     Several unsupervised and self-supervised deep learning architectures have been proposed in the literature on time series representation learning <a href="#references">[4]</a>.
-One of the most general frameworks is introduced in <a href="#references">[5]</a>, where a convolutional encoder is trained in an unsupervised manner by minimizing the triplet loss in order to extract a fixed-length feature vector from a set of possibly varying-length time series.
+One of the most general frameworks is introduced in <a href="#references">[5]</a>, where an unsupervised convolutional encoder is used to transform each time series into a fixed-length feature vector.
 The feature vectors produced by the convolutional encoder can then be used in both unsupervised and supervised downstream tasks, such as time series clustering, time series classification and time series regression.
     </p>

     <p>